 If that sounds familiar, you’re in the right place.

 The pressure was constant, and over time it became my new normal.
-So I powered through instead of listening to what my body was asking for.
+I powered through instead of listening to what my body was asking for.

 What I did not realize at first was the cost.

+The signs were subtle.
 I stopped sleeping through the night.
 It became harder to concentrate.
 I was more reactive than I wanted to be, and small things felt heavier than they should.
+The more pressure I carried, the harder everything felt.

 If you’re here, chances are you’ve been carrying a lot for a long time.